kristi11/ww-filament/README.md

 MAIL_FROM_NAME="${APP_NAME}"
 ```

-If you are using [forge](https://forge.laravel.com/) you can add the credentials to the server environment variables.
+If you are using [Laravel Forge](https://forge.laravel.com/), you can add the credentials to the server environment variables.

 <!-- SHOP -->

 ## Shop

-Add the Stripe credentials:
+WittyWorkflow includes a fully-featured e-commerce system built with the TALL stack and integrated with Stripe for payment processing.
+This section will guide you through setting up and using the shop functionality.

+### Shop Architecture Overview

+The shop system consists of several key components:

+- **Products & Variants**: Products can have multiple variants (size, color, etc.)
+- **Cart System**: Manages items added to a user's cart
+- **Checkout Process**: Integrated with Stripe for secure payments

+### Setting Up the Shop

+#### 1. Stripe Integration

+First, add your Stripe credentials to your `.env` file:

 ```
 STRIPE_KEY=your-stripe-key